Better in Violet has written on many sites about education and provides tips for studying for exams.

-Whether you're cramming for a test or trying to write and essay quickly, the last few weeks of school can be scary for students of all ages.
+Whether you're cramming for a test or trying to write an essay quickly, the last few weeks of school can be scary for students of all ages.
 The situation becomes even more stressful when you've only got one day to study for an important exam.
 The good news is you that can prepare for a test in 24 hours, but you've got to be strategic about how you approach the material.

-The tips in this article are designed to help you save time while you're studying you're whether you have a full day before the exam or just the night before.
+The tips in this article are designed to help you save time while you're studying, whether you have a full day before the exam or just the night before.
 With some hard work and perseverance, you'll be able to confidently identify and memorize key concepts in the course even if you've fallen behind in class.

 Before You Begin

 If you've left studying to the day before the test, it's likely that you're panicking about how you're going to get all of the work done in such a small amount of time.
 No matter what your circumstances are, it's absolutely important that you don't panic.
 Stress and anxiety will make it much harder to concentrate, memorize facts, and think critically about the exam material.

 If you're feeling overly stressed, take 15 minutes before studying to clear your mind and relax.
 Try some yoga, listen to a favorite song, or make a quick call to a supportive friend.
 Just don't make it any longer than 15 minutes—set that timer and be prepared to get to work once relaxation time is over.

 Find a Quiet Spot